-Payments are simply deducted from your higher rate mobility allowance every four weeks and paid directly to Motability Operations by the Department for Work and Pensions.
+Payments are simply deducted from your allowance every four weeks and paid directly to Motability Operations by the DWP.
 If you choose a car with an Advance Payment this needs to be paid upfront to the dealer before you take delivery of your new car.

 Is there any financial help available?

-If you are not able to afford the adaptations or the Advance Payment for the car that meets your needs, Motability, the Charity, may be able to offer financial helpOpens in new window .
+If you are not able to afford the adaptations or the Advance Payment for the car that meets your needs, Motability, the Charity, may be able to offer financial helpOpens in new window by way of a grant.
 Grants are means tested and help is only given towards your everyday mobility needs.
 Please contact our Customer Services team on 0300 456 4566 letting them know that you are currently a Family Fund Mobility Support customer.

 What are the options as my child gets bigger and more difficult to transfer?